peterflynn/quick-import/README.md

 MIT-licensed -- see `main.js` for details.

 ### Compatibility
-Requires Brackets Sprint 22 or newer.
-Not compatible with Adobe Edge Code yet.
+Requires Brackets Sprint 22 or newer (or Adobe Edge Code Preview 4 or newer).